Skip to main content

 There are multiple areas where Aotearoa can benefit from evidence about how to build a healthy, equitable, and sustainable society.
 New research can improve how we respond to future pandemics, climate disruption, and other major threats; keep our waterways and air clean; minimise the harm of tobacco, alcohol, and other drugs; and use the tax system and other economic tools to support these transformative changes.

-The PHCC and its flagship publication, The Briefing, makes new public health research, commentary, and analysis accessible to a wider audience.
+The PHCC and its flagship publication, The Briefing, makes public health research, commentary, and analysis accessible to a wider audience.

 We are expanding to take advantage of new communication channels and build stronger networks with the media and policymakers.